magnetikonline/nginx-config-snippets/README.md

 Location block to 404 error any requests matching an Apache web server `.htaccess` directory level configuration file.

 ## forwardslash.conf
-If condition used inside a location block to ensure all requested URL paths end with a trailing forward slash, with a 301 redirect otherwise.
+An `if` condition used inside a location block to ensure all requested URL paths end with a trailing forward slash, with a 301 redirect otherwise.

 ## frontcontroller.conf
 Example of a internal rewrite rule to route any request not to a file (e.g. a fullstop followed by 2-4 characters `[a-z0-9]`) to an `index.php` script in the document root.

 ## multislashremove.conf
-If condition used inside a location block to redirect all URL paths containing multiple sequences of forward slashes, with a 301 redirect.
+An `if` condition used inside a location block to redirect URL paths containing multiple sequences of forward slashes, with a 301 redirect.

 ## phpfastcgi.conf
 Passing PHP script requests to a FastCGI backend (e.g. PHP-FPM).
 Works in tandem with `phpfastcgiparam.conf`, which defines Nginx FastCGI settings.